Counting curves with local tangency constraints: Curves with local tangency constraints

 The next corollary shows that in dimension four the invariants $N_{M,A}\lll \T^{m-1}p\rrr$ counting curves with a single tangency constraint of full codimension are almost always nonzero.
 This fact plays an important role in the closed curve upper bounds for the capacities defined in \cite[\S6.2.3]{HSC}, and by the equivalence between tangential and skinny ellipsoid constraints proved in \S\ref{ss:same} gives a different approach to the existence result proved in \cite{HKerrat,Mint} for degree $d$ curves in $\C P^2\less \io(E(\eps, \eps x))$ with $x>3d-1$ and one negative end.\footnote { Notice that this ellipsoid is skinny for the given constraint.} The recursion algorithm of \S\ref{sec:recur} will compute these numbers explicitly, although since the matrix $A_k^{-1}$ in Lemma~\ref{lem:invertible} has negative entries the nontriviality of $N_{M,A}\lll \T^{m-1}p\rrr$ is not manifest.

 \begin{cor} Let $M$ be a symplectic four-manifold, and $A \in H_2(M;\Z)$ be a homology class with $c_1(A)>0$ that can be represented by a symplectically immersed sphere with positive self-intersections.
 Then $N_{M,A}\lll \T^{c_1(A)-2}p\rrr > 0$. \end{cor} \begin{proof} Let $C\subset M$ be a symplectically immersed sphere with positive self-intersections in class $A$.
 After a slight perturbation, we may assume that no more than two branches of $C$ go through any point, and then choose an $\om$-tame $J$ so that $C$ is $J$-holomorphic.
 Choose a point $p\in C$ with only one branch through it, and perturb $J$ so that it is holomorphic near $p$.
 Finally, choose a holomorphic local divisor $D$ through $p$ that is tangent to $C$ to order exactly $c_1(C)-2$.
-Then the moduli space $\calM^{J,\simp}_{M,A}\lll \T^{c_1(A)-2}p\rrr$ is nonempty and regular.
-Hence Lemma~\ref{lem:blow} implies that $\# \calM^{J,\simp}_{M,A}\lll \T^{c_1(A)-2}p\rrr > 0$, as claimed. \end{proof}
+Then the moduli space $\calM^{J,\simp}_{M,A}\lll \T^{c_1(A)-2}p\rrr$ is nonempty.
+Moreover, the argument sketched in the second paragraph of the proof of Lemma~\ref{lem:blow} shows that for generic $J$ its elements are regular and positively oriented.
+Hence $\# \calM^{J,\simp}_{M,A}\lll \T^{c_1(A)-2}p\rrr > 0$, as claimed. \end{proof}

 \begin{rmk} \rm If an immersed curve $C$ represents $A$ as in the above corollary, a similar argument applies for any constraint $\lll \T^\Pp p\rrr $ that can be chosen so as to be satisfied by $C$.
 For example, if $C$ has $b$ transverse branches through some point $p$ and $\Pp = (m-b+1,\underbrace{1,\dots,1}_{b-1})$ (where $m = c_1(A) - 1$) then Thus, since degree $d$ curves of genus zero in $\C P^2$ have one double point, we may conclude that $ N_{\C P^2, 3[L]}\lll \T^{(6)} p, p\rrr > 0. $ $\er$ \end{rmk}